GUIDE TO SHORT BREAKS

 - The panel reserves the right to ask for additional information

-- The panel dates in the box below are subject to change/ cancellation and are dependent on funds available
+- The panel will meet approximately 10 days after the closing dates for applications, but are subject to change or cancellation and are dependent on funds available

 - The panel’s decision is final